ruby-next/ruby-next/README.md

 require "require-hooks/setup"
 ```

-The _around load_ hooks are executed for all files indepedently of whether they are cached or not.
+The _around load_ hooks are executed for all files independently of whether they are cached or not.
 Source transformation and hijacking is only done for non-cached files.

 Thus, if you introduce new source transformers or hijackers, you must invalidate the cache.
 (We plan to implement automatic invalidation in future versions.)